 Huel captured my attention as I began sorting through its ingredients and benefits.
 I can tell the company had big aspirations for this greens powder!
 While it has a few positives (I love that it uses mostly organic ingredients), some things about this product give me pause as a dietitian.

 Too many health claims.
 The first one I noticed is that it claims to have over 146 benefits.
 In my profession, any product claiming that many benefits should be looked at with a skeptical eye.
+These benefits are not directly linked to the product but are extrapolated using studies on the individual ingredients.
+This brings me to my next hesitation.

+I was disappointed that all of their 91 superfoods only added up to 1.97 grams, so you’re unlikely to get a proper serving of any one ingredient.
 For example, while the product does contain adaptogens such as Ashwagandha, studies indicate that this plant is only beneficial when taken in doses of around 500mg per day.
 Yet the entire “Organic Adaptogen and Super Mushroom Complex” in Huel, which I should point out contains 12 ingredients, is a total volume of 171mg.

 Includes additives.
 My final qualm comes from the list of “other ingredients.”
 With tapioca starch, guar gum, and silicon dioxide, we’re looking at a product that relies on several food additives to maintain its texture and consistency.